SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 		</canvas>
  		<p><span id="progressTimei">--:--</span></p>

-	As before, the canvas tag must have the id 'canvasi' and the timer the id 'progressTimei' where i is the index of the transcription.
-The canvas must be bounded to the clickUpdate function.
+	As before, the canvas tag must have the id "canvasi" and the timer the id "progressTimei" where i is the index of the transcription.
+The canvas must be bounded to the `clickUpdate` function.

-	The message 'updates are necessary' is useful to inform if the browser does not support canvas.
+	The message "updates are necessary" is useful to inform if the browser does not support canvas.

 * Caption: